"We are always trying to put bandaids on outcomes instead of addressing the input, that create the outcomes" - Tracy Courtney

 Common methods of training work as a start-stop process, in an active & reactive concept.
 We tell our horse to do something, expect compliance & then tell them to do something else.
 We create a plan of action that we would like to achieve, but horses don't function smoothly with this dictative & non-flowing model of thinking.
 They become confused because they don't normally think this way.
 Their thought processes move in a flowing pattern of continuous melding, one into the next.
 They have to learn to adopt this type of thinking/movement through gradual & patient understanding.

 By focusing on reading body language & what it represents, this frees the mind of other thoughts & transforms the mind's habit of statements into open inquisitiveness with practice.
 What's being learned & understood through the horse's communication creates interest in the process to continue understanding.
 My intentions aren't to make any statements about good or bad, right or wrong, but to encourage you to look deeper into your habits & belief systems.

 The ultimate goal is to redirect the thoughts before they become a physical action.
 During demos, I must allow the behaviours to be seen to facilitate the premise.
 Why is FEARLESS so difficult for some?
 Because it's the opposite of everything we've been taught.
-It forces us to see horses through a whole new set of eyes.
-It's time for the next step in how we see & work with horses.
+It forces us to begin to see our horses & ourselves through a whole new set of eyes.
+It's time for the next step in how we understand & work with horses.